rhel-labs/instruqt/helpful-commands/02-tail/assignment.md

 If you wish to then see the entire file, a text viewer like `less` or `view` will show the entire file.

 Adding the `-f` option will follow the log file so that you can see new entries.
+Follow the system log for any new entries.

 ```bash
 tail -f /var/log/messages